catwell/cw-web/separateconcerns/blog/articles/2023-03-11-leaving-inch.md

 So I close this chapter of my professional life, leaving Inch and its team.
 Which is the hardest part, because they're a fun and endearing bunch, and we've been through those not-so-great years together, and we've made so many memories.
 And now [we're friends](https://blog.separateconcerns.com/2023-03-02-thoughts-5.html#using-the-word-we).
 But well, I am not leaving Paris, so it's not like we won't see each other again. :)

 And by the way, Inch is hiring a software engineer!
-The offer is not out yet (I will update this post when it is), but it is a French-speaking, semi-remote position.
+It is a French-speaking, semi-remote position.
 Get in touch if you are interested.